sarkartanmay393/FormBuilder/README.md

 # Peerlist Form Builder

-Welcome to the Peerlist Jobpost project!
-This is a modern web application designed to streamline job postings and applications using the latest web technologies.
+Welcome to the Peerlist Formbuilder project!
+This is a modern web application designed to streamline form building and applications using the latest web technologies.

 ## Features